-GenAI is what got me thinking about code generation and older versions of it that I have worked with.
+The recent explosion of GenAI got me thinking about the older code generation tools I’ve worked with.
 The appeal is the same as it’s always been: get more done, reduce the toil.
 That’s all goodness, but it can be used to “solve” the wrong problems too.
 Problems you could remove and not need to fix.

 Good: Configuration as Code

-This isn’t really a Mainframe technology.
-At its core, it’s a templating engine and an early, effective form of application configuration.
+At its core, it was a templating engine and an early, effective form of application configuration.

-What makes it good is that the abstraction is thin.
-You can read the template JCL and immediately understand what the output will look like.
-The mapping between input and output is relatively visible if used well.
+What made it good, though, was twofold: it solved a real problem, and the abstraction was thin.
+You could read the template JCL and immediately understand what the output would look like.
+The mapping between input and output was relatively visible if used well.

 Complicated: Miniature Languages

 It wasn’t “bad” in the sense of being useless.
 It solved real problems.
-But it was also hard to read, hard to learn, and hard to make safe.
-We didn’t have editor support (highlighting, linting, validation, debugging) that would have made a custom language less risky.
-And it was slow, because edit macros are slow when you point them at large files.
+But it was also hard to read, hard to learn, and hard to reason about.
+There was no tooling support for code highlighting, linting, validation, or debugging.
+It was slow, because edit macros are slow when you point them at large files.
+And, it was written for and understood by only one team.
+Even within the team, it was only fully understood by its author.

 The Organizational Constraint

-Here’s the thing I tried to remember when I felt myself getting a headache from working with it: the generator existed mostly because of a cost constraint, not a technical one.
+Here’s the thing I tried to remember when I felt myself getting a headache from working with it: the generator existed mostly because of an organizational constraint, not a technical one.

-I prefer that test environments look as much like production as possible, but in this case the cost constraint was a serious one at the time.
+I prefer test environments to look as much like production as possible, but the cost constraint was a serious one at the time.
+The business “saved money” on infrastructure, but paid for it in lost productivity as people had to work around the environment not looking like production.

 The Constraint Test

-Before you build new tools, ask what problem you are solving.
-What constraint are you solving?
+Before you build a new internal tool, ask what problem you are actually solving.
+What constraint are you working around?

 - Is this a technical problem or an organizational constraint?
 Are you automating away genuine technical complexity, or creating a workaround for how the environment or organization is structured?